spham395/05-Python-Programming/06_advanced/04_multithreading.md

 Your output may not look like mine... that is okay.
 The time in which the workers start is almost always random due to how concurrent their launch sequences are.

-<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/00-Table-of-Contents.md" rel="Return to TOC"> Return to TOC </a>
+<a href="https://github.com/CyberTrainingUSAF/07-Python-Programming/blob/master/06_advanced/05_unit_testing.md" > Continue to Next Topic </a>